 There are four basic elements to a medical malpractice case.
 They must all be present to form the basis for a claim, and an attorney must prove them all to succeed in a medical malpractice case.
 The four elements are duty, breach, causation, and damages.

-Breach means that the health care professional has breached the duty he or she owes to the patient – that they have deviated from or fallen below the standard of care.
+“Breach” means that the health care professional has violated the duty he or she owes to the patient – that they have deviated from or fallen below the standard of care.
 Just as duty means that a doctor was responsible for providing reasonable care and treatment, breach means that he or she failed to do so.

-Damages just means that the patient sustained harm because of the doctor’s mistake.
+“Damages” means that the patient sustained harm because of the doctor’s mistake.
 Think of malpractice as the medical equivalent of not paying attention and running a red light.
-If someone runs a red light and doesn’t hit someone, they made a mistake but it didn’t hurt anyone.
+If someone runs a red light and doesn’t hit someone, they were negligent but did not cause any harm.
 Similarly, if a doctor makes a medical error but causes no harm to the patient, there are no damages.